Science progress. Is it possible to ask big / general questions?

 That said these area of knowledge, perhaps in a smaller extend, is gonna be subjected to constant forgetting process as well.

 But won’t work with thing you don’t understand, didn’t click, didn’t connect as an epiphany with different areas of knowledge, are on the verge of grasping.
 These ones will be discarded even though they have a high potential of being an important building blocks for knowledge.
+A high potential for changing or calibrating your views – probably the most important feature of learning.

 Is this area actually expanding your understanding more effectively than the things you more naturally agree with?